 - Lego Cars: If you can, you might let the kids take home the cars they've designed, which is probably the favorite prize!

-- Lego Prizes: Another fun prize is to give the kids Lego Candy in a small bag, or a small Lego set.
+- Theme Prizes: Another fun prize is to give the kids Lego Candy in a small bag, or a small Lego set.

 - Certificates or Ribbons: We have fun watching the different cars and thinking up prize categories like:

-Sometimes we've made certificates ahead of time or given out ribbons or Lego party favors.
+Sometimes we've made certificates ahead of time or given out ribbons or party favors.